-The Wheatstone Project is nearly 60 percent complete.
+The Wheatstone Project is more than 65 percent complete.
 At the LNG plant site, equipment and modules continue to be delivered and installed.
-The roofs of LNG Tank 1 and Tank 2 are now raised and construction of the two condensate storage tanks is underway.

-At the Materials Offloading Facility, the breakwater is nearing completion and the 1.2 kilometre (0.75 mile) product loading jetty continues to progress.
+At the Materials Offloading Facility, the breakwater is complete, and the loading platform has been installed on the 1.2 kilometre (0.75 mile) product-loading jetty.

 A New Source of Vital Energy